fetch-help/scope/README.md

 # Contributing

-1. Fork the repo that you want to contribute to
+1. Fork the repo that you want to contribute to your github user account
 2. Make the necessary changes and raise a pull request